 Your bite, the alignment of your teeth and jaw, is important for many reasons.

-Not only does your bite assist you with eating and speaking properly, but it also provides many benefits in comparision to one with a misaligned bite.
+Not only does your bite assist you with eating and speaking properly.
+It it also provides many benefits that can can’t get with a misaligned bite.

 Why is my bite so important?

 An aligned condition of your bite is vital for many reasons as it prevents a lot of problems.

 In fact, having a misaligned bite can cause a variety of different issues in the mouth:

 Causing strain on the jaw joints, neck, and head area due to a bite misalignment can certainly cause frequent headaches.
 An aligned jaw releases this strain and pressure, thus relieving headaches.

 Uneven wear of the teeth will be a result of an incorrect bite.